SrivalliAkoju24/SrivalliAkoju24/README.md

 - Project Darshil Parmar Spotify, Portfolio
 - Research and Reaching out to people, Applications
 - Course Tasks
 - **03/03/24:** Researched on how this challenge works, how to keep my spirit high, wrote my rules.
+- **03/04/24:** Did 2nd Module and felt Fomo and slept
+- **03/05/24:** Talked to ETL Informatica developer what to do, Initiated conversation with james, Completed module 2,